 Student Ambassadors can and do perform a variety of tasks for OIT, largely dependent upon the role and department in which they serve.
 Ambassadors could work in any of the four OIT departments — and often, you'll work for multiple.

-Ambassadors can be hired at one of three levels and have the opportunity to advance if desired.
+Whether you want to be a graphic designer, videographer or Help Desk agent, Ambassadors can be hired at one of three levels and have the opportunity to advance if desired.
 Like any job, the responsibilities listed below aren't exhaustive, and we welcome students who have ideas and take initiative.

 Information Technology Support Associate (Level 1)